ricardodeazambuja/ricardodeazambuja.github.io/_posts/2018-05-12-testing-tensorflow-docker.md

 RUN ["python3", "-c", "'import tensorflow as tf; s=tf.Session()'"]
 ```

-The original Tensorflow Inception V3 model was created for reading directly from a file using a [DecodeJpeg](https://www.tensorflow.org/api_docs/cc/class/tensorflow/ops/decode-jpeg) *op* (one can also see it as a fancy node in your [dataflow graph](https://www.tensorflow.org/programmers_guide/graphs)).
-By using special nodes like that, Tensorflow can load *stuff* in an optimal way from disk speeding up things when you need to train your beast.
+The original TensorFlow Inception V3 model was created for reading directly from a file using a [DecodeJpeg](https://www.tensorflow.org/api_docs/cc/class/tensorflow/ops/decode-jpeg) *op* (one can also see it as a fancy node in your [dataflow graph](https://www.tensorflow.org/programmers_guide/graphs)).
+By using special nodes like that, TensorFlow can load *stuff* in an optimal way from disk speeding up things when you need to train your beast.
 The original script was:

 ```python
 softmax_tensor = sess.graph.get_tensor_by_name('softmax:0')